davidfurlong/personal-website/content/posts/2019-08-17-how-to-build-an-email-reply-feature.md

 ---
 ## Who this post is for ✅

-Engineers or product managers who aren't afraid of a sprinkle of technical references and who aren't afraid to skip all the security talk.

-Who are also interested in building a reply-to email based feature for their app.
+Engineers and parts may be useful to product managers who are also interested in building a reply-to email based feature for their app.

 ## What is this feature 📩